TomStuart92/TomStuart92.github.io/_portfolio/Bowling.md

 For the week five challenge we were tasked with writing a bowling scoring system in Javascript.
 This was the first challenge done entirely in JS.
 I used pure Javascript for the back end, Jasmine to test, and jQuery to build to bonus user interface.

 My approach to the problem relied heavily on duck typing and polymorphism.
-In the end this solution, while elegant placed to much responsibility on the frame classes which should have sat in the game class.
+In the end this solution, while elegant, placed too much responsibility on the frame classes.
+This responsibility would have sat better in the game class.
 However as an exercise in exploring OOD principles in Javascript, it was immensely useful.

 {% include gallery caption="This is a sample gallery to go along with this case study." %}